 Last week I was working on a positive pregnancy article for Babble.com.
 It was so much fun to research and write that I wasn’t ready to let the topic go once I submitted it to my editor.
-So I asked some mama friends to share their secrets with me and my readers for having a positive pregnancy.
-Here’s advice to follow from six smart and sassy women about how to have your best, most positive pregnancy:
+So I asked some mama friends to share their secrets about how to have a positive pregnancy.
+Here’s advice from six smart, sassy women about how to have your BEST, most POSITIVE pregnancy:

 #1.
 Don’t Listen to the Voice in Your Head That Tells You to Stay Small: I believed positive thoughts would result in a positive birth.
 Instead I received an unwanted Cesarean.
 Pregnant a second time, I doubled my efforts.
 Again I received a Cesarean.
 The third time, I could no longer find it in me to “trust birth.”
 I was too broken.
 Too fearful.
 Too angry.
 The truth is these feelings were not new to my third pregnancy.
 They had been there all along.
 In my desperate attempts to “trust birth,” I had been lying to myself.
 It was through facing and moving through them, through trusting myself, that I was finally able to have mind-blowing, exquisite birth.

 I worked with therapists, hypnotists, psychics, rapid eye movement people, acupuncturists, psychics, chiropractors and more.
 My midwife was relentless.
 I cried buckets of tears every appointment simply bringing voice to my fears, doubts and insecurities.
 But these none of these people could fix me.
 They just helped me go deeper.
 My job was to continue to peel at it, like an onion.
 And then to seek out things that made me uncomfortable and gave me the opportunity to practice courage, strength and power.
 There were little things like speaking up when I would have preferred to remain silent and dancing when I felt self conscious.
 But I also took a big trip by myself.
-Basically every time my instincts said to stay small, I denied them and instead did whatever imagined a powerful and courageous woman would do. –Roanna Rosewood, 39, mother of three & author of Cut, Stapled, and Mended: When One Woman Reclaimed Her Body and Gave Birth on Her Own Terms.
+Basically every time my instincts said to stay small, I denied them and instead did whatever imagined a powerful and courageous woman would do. –Roanna Rosewood, 39, mother of three & author of a memoir about having a vaginal birth after cesarean (VBAC) called Cut, Stapled, and Mended

 #2.
 Eat 80-100 Grams of Protein a Day: When I was pregnant with my first child, no one told me how to eat.
 My doctor monitored and commented on my weight gain at every visit, but gave me no advice on how to maintain a healthy weight or deal with my rising blood pressure, other than to try to eliminate salt from my diet as much as possible.
 Towards the end of my pregnancy my husband and I attended a Bradley Method of